mikecybersec/ESXtract/README.md

 4. Collect forensic artifacts on the ESXi host: `./esxtract.sh -c`
    - The resulting archive (`esxi_triage_<hostname>_<date>.tar.gz`) is written to `/vmfs/volumes/datastore1` when available, or `/tmp` otherwise.
 Download it from the host for further analysis.
 5. Scan a previously collected (unzipped) folder for quick indicators of attack: `./esxtract.sh -s /path/to/esxi_triage_<hostname>_<date>`
+   - Use custom detection pipelines during scanning with `./esxtract.sh -s /path/to/esxi_triage_<hostname>_<date> -d /path/to/detections.sh`.
+   - When a detections file is provided, each non-comment line is executed from within the scan directory; if no file is specified, the bundled `detections.sh` runs by default.
 6. For help or usage details at any time: `./esxtract.sh --help`

 ### Scan Mode - To be ran against your collection via your forensics machine